BYUHPC/sci-comp-course-example-cxx/README.md

 ### Boundary Condition

-The value at the edges is simulated as zero by not updating the first and last cells of any array.
+The derivative of `h` at the edges is simulated as zero by setting the first and last cells of `g` to the value of their immediate neighbors after updating `g`'s interior.

 ### Steepness and its Derivative